 Marketing techniques include:

 Email marketing to those who have opted into receiving your emails.
 You have to be careful here to remain within the law.

 Networking events are always a good idea if you can afford to host them or attend them.
 This will put you in touch with other industry professionals from whom you may get valuable information pertaining to your own business.

 Ideas for new products and/or services, distribution networks and other ways to improve your business

 Advertising refers to specifically advertising your products and/or services via certain media like TV, radio, newspaper, billboards, flyers and many others.
 Marketing enables advertising in many respects because it’s the market research that informs where adverts should be placed and who to target in many cases.
 There can sometimes be a very fine line between marketing and advertising when you employ the services of a professional advertising agency, and these professionals often incorporate both.

 Some good ideas for advertising include:

-Hopefully this article should have gone some way to explaining the main differences between marketing and advertising and perhaps given you a few good ideas how to use them both to improve business.
+Hopefully, this article should have gone some way to explaining the main differences between marketing and advertising and perhaps given you a few good ideas how to use them both to improve your business.